Report by Tim Parsons

-Last summer local resident Joseph Davies-Coates formally objected to the council’s 2017 budget.
+Last summer local resident Josef Davies-Coates formally objected to the council’s 2017 budget.
 In his notice of objection to accountants KPMG, under the Audit and Accountability Act 2014, Joseph claimed LOBO loans were “unlawful”, “unreasonable” and “irrational”.

-Joseph told the Echo: “I became aware of LOBOs; their bad value, their utter insanity.
+Josef told the Echo: “I became aware of LOBOs; their bad value, their utter insanity.
 I figured it was my public duty to object.”

 LOBOs were the subject of a Channel 4 documentary in 2015, How councils blow their millions, as well as a Parliamentary inquiry.
 In 2017 Newham Council ended its own loans – worth five times more than Waltham Forest’s – citing the need to “safeguard council tax from future increases”.

 There are still 240 councils in the UK holding LOBO loans, with local authority finance officers frequently believing them a good deal.
 Joel Benjamin, a researcher at Debt Resistance, disagrees.
 He told the Echo: ‘‘Exiting a LOBO is nearly three times more expensive than a PWLB [Public Works Loan Board] loan, which currently lends at a rate of 1.5 to 2 percent.
 The LOBOs’ duration is 40-70 years as opposed to PWLBs’ 30-50 years.